rsuwantong/immoproject/README.md

 # ImmoProject

-Copyright © 2020 by Rata Jacquemart.
+Copyright © 2020 by Rata Jacquemart and Thomas Besnard.
 All rights reserved